-To copy default settings from the Supervisor user:
+To copy default settings for the Supervisor user:

-- 1. Log in to the Sage 100 Contractor company as a company administrator. - 2.
-Open the 7-2-2 User List window. - 3.
-If the user name does not appear in the grid, create the user, and then click the Save button.

-- 4. Click the [Copy User Defaults] button, or click Options > Copy User Defaults. - 5.
+- 1. In version 19.8, log in to the Sage 100 Contractor company as the Supervisor. - 2.
+Open the 7-3-2 User List window. - 3.
+If the grid doesn't include a user to whom you want to copy supervisor rights, create the user, and then click the Save button. - 4.
+Click the [Copy User Defaults] button, or click Options > Copy User Defaults. - 5.
 In the Copy User Defaults window: - a.
 On the Copy defaults from pane, select Supervisor. - b.
 On the Copy to pane, select the user to whom you want to assign the default Supervisor settings.